RichCini/VIC-20-Reloaded/README.md

 on schmetics of the 251027-01D version as redrawn by Steve Gray.
 This should represent changes through ECO 830151 as of 4/12/1983.

-Introduction
+# Introduction
 This project is a re-implementation of a VIC-20 based on the cost-reduced version from 1983.
 It's built using commonly-existing TTL (all of the original types of chips used are still generally available) and original core chips from a VIC-20 (the CPU, VIAs, VIC, and original mask ROMs) that were typically socketed.
 The memory chips (2114L and 6116) are still available in the used or new-old-stock market.

-How is this version similar?
+# How is this version similar?
-Since it's based on the original schematics, it's identical operationally (except as noted in the next section).
+Since it's based on the original schematics, it's identical operationally and 99% identical electrically (except as noted in the next section).
+I also tried to keep the parts placement similar to the original.
+Parts designators are the same.

-How is this version different?
+# How is this version different?
 My main goal was to reimplement the VIC in a smaller form factor.
 I was able to squeeze it {mostly} into an S-100 format (which is 10" x 5"; actual is 10.375" x 5.375").